 Despite occasional calls by food activist groups to adopt solely plant-based diets in the name of health and sustainability, only a small number of studies globally have begun to examine impacts of dietary patterns on use of natural resources and environmental impacts.
 Standardized data on environmental impacts of foods, evaluated comprehensively, is needed to assess impacts of different dietary patterns.
-At present, it is not possible to make informed decisions about optimal eating patterns from an integrated view, that is, nutritional adequacy and environmental sustainability.
+The literature today is nascent with the majority of the limited number of studies to date published in just the past few years.
+7,8,9 Until a strong scientific foundation of research can be built, it is not possible to make informed decisions about optimal eating patterns from an integrated view, that is, nutritional adequacy and environmental sustainability.